 Stay with Airbnb

-Video teleconferencing technology has come a long way in the past decade, making it easier and cheaper to conduct virtual meetings where people can be seen heard and present information seamlessly.
+Video teleconferencing technology has come a long way in the past decade.
+It’s made it easier and cheaper to conduct virtual meetings where people can be seen heard and present information seamlessly.
 Use of video teleconference technology in lieu of travel can help save companies up to thirty percent or more on travel expenses.
-While VTCs cannot and should not be used to take the place of all face-to-face meetings, they can dramatically reduce travel costs for routine meetings, and even free up some time for key managers so they focus on other things.
+While VTCs can’t replace of all face-to-face meetings, they can dramatically reduce travel costs for routine meetings.
+Additionally, they can even free up some time for key managers so they focus on other things.

 Reap your Rewards

-If you are a business traveler, you should sign up and account for every airline, rental car, and hotel rewards program out there, and keep track of all of your points.
+If you’re a business traveler, sign up and account for every airline, rental car, and hotel rewards program out there.
+Once you do, keep track of all of your points.
 Over the long term, you will be eligible for discounts, or even free airfare, hotel rooms or car rentals.
-If your company has many employees and centrally books travel for them, consider a policy where employees’ reward points on company-funded travel are transferred over to the company.
-This will help the company to earn the same type of discounts as individuals get, and then apply them to other travelers to reduce costs.
+Let’s say your company has many employees and books travel for them.
+Consider a policy where employees’ reward points on company-funded travel are transferred over to the company.
+This will help the company earn the same type of discounts as individuals get.